Old Market Square, Nottingham: History

 The early market square, from the 11th century until 1928, covered an area of about 5.5 acres (22,260 square metres), with its narrow western edge near Mount Street, broadening out to its eastern edge, adjacent to High Street.
 The then perimeter was formed by what are now: Long Row West, Long Row, Long Row East, High Street, Poultry, South Parade, Beastmarket Hill, and Angel Row.
 Because of its size during these several centuries, it was frequently referred to as the, 'Great Market Place'.

 This public square has long been at the centre of Nottingham life.
 In the early days before the City of Nottingham was formed, the area was the centre-point between the Norman town of Nottingham, situated around the Castle Rock, and the old Anglo-Saxon town which was based around the current Lace Market at St. Mary's Church, also called Snothryngham, Snottingaham or Snottingham.
 The central point between the two towns became a major market point, and hence the square has been at the centre of Nottingham's growth around it for hundreds of years since.
 The two towns were once divided by a wall.
 The old positioning of this historic wall was reinstated when the square was redesigned in the 2000s, with a stainless steel drainage channel down the centre of the square.
 This marks the Wall that divided the livestock from the agricultural feed and foodstuffs.

 The square was the original setting of Nottingham Goose Fair, an annual fair held in October originating over 700 years ago.
 The Goose Fair was moved in 1928 for redevelopment of the square.

-The square was the location of Smith's Bank which, established in 1688, was the earliest provincial bank in England.
-Its successor, the National Westminster Bank, is still located in the same premises.

-When the Nottingham Exchange was demolished and the new Nottingham Council House built, the square was redesigned in 1927 with several platforms creating a central procession way.
-However, the decline in the quality, changes in function, and issues around disabled access spurred a City Council-led international redevelopment competition in 2003 known as Square One.